ubuntu-mate/ubuntu-mate.org/_posts/2023-04-20-ubuntu-mate-lunar-lobster.md

 > My usual workflow involves checking reddit, etc for the latest techniques, and then installing the latest open-source tools and checkpoints for unlimited experimentation (e.g. stable diffusion), plus some selective use of Dall-e and Midjourney, while trying not to exhaust my credits.
 I then experiment with lot of different prompts (including negative prompts to discourage certain features), settings, styles and ideas from each tool to see what sort of images I can get, then tweak and evolve my approach based on the results.

 > Lobsters are fascinating creatures, but in real life, I find them a bit ugly, with all those antennae and legs akimbo.
 For the theme of "Lunar Lobster", rather precise anatomy, I explored ideas of stylised alien robotic space lobsters, lunar landers and other lobster-themed spacecraft.
 After a producing a shortlist of varied images, I then perform any necessary AI processing such as inpainting, outpainting (generating new parts of an image beyond the existing canvas - particularly useful for getting the correct aspect ratio) and AI upscaling to make them suitable for use as wallpaper.

+### Flatpak

+[Flatpak is no longer installed by default](https://discourse.ubuntu.com/t/ubuntu-flavor-packaging-defaults/34061), but can still be installed should you want to use it.

 ### PipeWire